 Motivated by the success of GANs and image completion schemes (and since we are able to consider the CSI matrix as an image) we should be able to use similar network structure to find the joint distribution of the CSI and then use that model to predict DL-CSI from UL-CSI.

 The steps of our proposed scheme can be summarized as: \begin{itemize} \item \textbf{Training Phase:} First train a GAN with CSI images of the whole time-frequency block.
-After complete learning, the generator network is capable of getting a random vector $z$ as input and creating images which are very similar to real CSI images, Fig. \ref{fig:GAN_gen}.
+After complete learning, the generator network is capable of getting a random vector $z$ as input and creating images, which are very similar to real CSI images, as shown in Fig. \ref{fig:GAN_gen}.

-It worth mentioning that from different types of GANs, we first selected the most common structure which called Deep Convolutional Generative Adversarial Network (DCGAN) \cite{radford2015unsupervised}.
-Although DCGANs are able to produce similar images like our CSI images, during the completion phase, we didn't get desired results and MSE of prediction was relatively high.
+It is worth mentioning that from different types of GANs, we first selected the most common structure called Deep Convolutional Generative Adversarial Network (DCGAN) \cite{radford2015unsupervised}.
+Although DCGANs are able to produce similar images like our CSI images, during the completion phase, we did not get desired results and the MSE of prediction was relatively high.
 Additionally, given a UL-CSI frame, with different initializations of the input vector $z$ we got very different predictions of DL-CSI.

 To solve this problem, in this work, we have used BEGAN (described in Section \ref{ssec:GAN}).
-As discussed there BEGANs are designed based on the MSE error and have better convergence property.
+As discussed there BEGANs are designed based on the MSE error and have better convergence properties.

 \item \textbf{Completion Phase:}